shayki5/azure-devops-create-pr-task/README.md

 - **Set Auto Complete**: Only for Azure DevOps.
 If checekd the pull request will close once all branch policies are met.

+    Complete options:

+  - **Merge Strateg**: Specify the strategy used to merge the pull request during completion, see [here](https://devblogs.microsoft.com/devops/pull-requests-with-rebase/) more info.
+    - Merge (No fast-forward)
+    - Squash commit
+    - Rebase and fast-forward
+    - Rebase and not fast-forward
+  - **Delete Sourch Branch**: If true, the source branch of the pull request will be deleted after completion.
+  - **Commit Message**: If set, this will be used as the commit message of the merge commit. if empty the default will be used.
+  - **Complete Associated Work Items**: If true, we will attempt to transition any work items linked to the pull request into the next logical state (i.e. Active -> Resolved).

 **In yaml piepline:**

 ```yaml